Departments of the Central Committee of the Socialist Unity Party of Germany: Health Policy

-Deputy department heads include Rudolf Weber (at least from 1969 to 1975), and Christian Münter (c.
-1985–1989).
+Deputy department heads include Rudolf Weber (at least from 1969 to 1975), future department head Karl Seidel (1978–1981), and Christian Münter (c.
+1983–1989).

 International Politics and Economics

 The International Politics and Economics Department (Abteilung Internationale Politik und Wirtschaft) (mostly named "West Department" until May 1984) was mainly tasked with influencing West German politics.
 It controlled the SED's West German affiliates, namely the Communist Party of Germany (KPD) and, after its 1956 ban, the German Communist Party (DKP) as well as the Socialist Unity Party of West Berlin (SEW).
 Additionally, it coordinated with the West German SPD, especially on issues of disarmament.

-By June 1980, the department had about 20 political and 5 technical employees, down from 38 political and 13 technical employees in the 1970s.
+By June 1980, the department had 20 political and 5 technical employees, down from 38 political and 13 technical employees in the 1970s.
 5 political employees were assigned to the independent work area "Analysis, information and elaboration", 7 to the independent work area "Political-operational work and coordination", additionally, one political employee each was responsible for the areas of cadres, agitation, press/archive and instructing the Institute for International Politics and Economics.

 For the longest time, the West Department existed alongside several other, often short-lived West-focused institutions in the Central Committee apparatus, for example a transient KPD Work Office (1951–1971, mostly dormant since 1960), the clandestine Trafficking Department and the Politburo West Commission, which led to disputes over jurisdiction.
 In 1965, the Politburo West Commission was converted to a purely advisory board, making the West Department the deciding institution on issues concerning West German politics.

 The Institute for International Politics and Economics (IPW), founded in July 1971 as the main successor of the State Secretariat for West German Affairs and meant to research supposed imperialism in West Germany, was also controlled by the West Department despite nominally being an institution under the Council of Ministers' Presidium.
 Its directors were Herbert Häber (1971–1973) and Max Schmidt (1973–1990), both former deputy heads of the West Department.